11.4. Replication Slots

 Figure 11.8.
 Replication Slots and Related Processes and Files.

-• State files under the pg_replslot directory: Walsenders regularly save detailed information about their replication slots to state files located in this directory.
-When the server is restarted, it loads this saved information back into memory to restore the status of its replication slots.
+Walsenders regularly save detailed information about their replication slots to state files in this directory.
+During server restarts, PostgreSQL loads this information back into memory to restore the status of the replication slots.

 11.4.3.
 Data Structure